4

 – Valorum

-Sep 27 at 13:00
+Commented Sep 27, 2023 at 13:00

-• 3
+• 5

 I vaguely remember reading an interview with someone who worked on the Voyager studio model, where it was described that some of the little windows were made to occasionally darken for a moment as if someone were walking around in front of them.
 If I can find it again, I'll post an answer (or else, I might simply file it as a false memory).
-Sep 27 at 21:58
+Commented Sep 27, 2023 at 21:58

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

+Not the answer you're looking for?
 Browse other questions tagged or ask your own question.